F286/TowerDefence/README.md

 ## Prototyping

-When developing apps professionally as a general framework we create scenes in three phases. *Prototype, Build, and Polish*.
+When developing apps professionally as general guidelines we do things in three phases. *Prototype, Build, and Polish*.

 1. Define the *Target Goals* for a prototype